 Academic Accommodations Procedure

 A student requesting accommodation services at Clackamas Community College will need to participate in an initial meeting with a DRC staff member.
-Meetings are done in person and take thirty minutes to one hour depending on the student.
-In extenuating circumstances, such as an online student who is homebound due to a medical disability, meetings can be done over the phone by DRC staff using contact information from the Clackamas Student Information System only.
+Meetings are done in person, online, or over the phone and take thirty minutes to one hour depending on the student.

-Meetings consist of gathering information from two of three sources or an observable disability:
+Meetings consist of gathering information from three sources.:

-Observations and interaction(s) are a critical part in determining an accommodation, as some disabilities may not require further documentation if it is an apparent or visible disability.
-DRC staff will document any observations or interactions to assist in determining reasonable accommodations.
+.

 Documentation that provides the DRC staff with information about the disability and /or accommodation recommendations from sources such as doctors, previous schools, and other reports or assessments the student provides to staff from qualified providers.
 A qualified provider is one who has expertise in the area of the disability.

-A student’s self-report allows the DRC staff to learn the history of the student’s disability and, if accommodations have been used in the past, what has been effective in reducing barriers for the student.
+A student’s self-report through DRC application allows the DRC staff to learn the history of the student’s disability and, if accommodations have been used in the past, what has been effective in reducing barriers for the student.
 Not all previous accommodations may be granted as reasonable for students at Clackamas Community College, such as ones provided as part of an Individual Education Plan (IEP) or 504 plan from the K-12 system.

-If a portion of the students self-report is needed for the accommodation, only that portion will be documented.
+Intake meeting- Allows the DRC to gather all information from the application and the documentation and discuss the student’s disability and how it impacts the student’s ability to learn and take a test.

 There is no designated listing of a single or multiple accommodation per disability, as each person may be impacted differently.
-DRC staff will provide a listing of general reasonable accommodations to the student and faculty members.
+DRC staff will provide a letter of accommodations to the student and faculty members.
 In some cases the course curriculum may conflict with provided accommodations.
 DRC staff will then work with faculty and the student to identify a resolution for accommodations without modifying course outcomes.

 pg.
 1